 It’s also possible that the two sites will slowly merge together over time to compete against similar services provided by Google, Amazon, Thumbtack, and others.
 In this scenario, they will need to raise rates on contractors to match the reach of Google and Amazon.

 While this is all speculation, ANGI Homeservices is looking for 20 to 25% growth over the next five-years.
 More customers lead to more revenue, but it’s unlikely they can rely solely on consumer growth to meet their financial goals given increased competition.
-The biggest area for growth will likely be on the contractor side, taking a higher percentage for the services you offer.
+The biggest area for growth will likely be on the contractor side, taking a higher percentage of the services you offer.

 Where does this leave your water damage and disaster mitigation business?
 Despite increased rates, Angie’s List and HomeAdvisor may be beneficial for your business, they may not.
 No matter what happens with ANGI Homeservices, you can no longer rely on a single marketing channel for water damage jobs.